 We Stay Connected

-A few days before training begins, you'll know approximately when we expect to arrive to get your puppy for their outdoor education sessions each day and when we expect they'll be home.
-We need fairly big windows for our eta's, but we try and be as specific as possible.
-After your puppy's first day or two, and periodically throughout your term, we'll touch base with you in person or through voicemail or text to provide you with progress updates including tips about how to continue to support their new skills.
+After your puppy's first day or two, and periodically throughout your term, we'll touch base with you in person at drop off or pick up, or through voicemail or text to provide you with progress updates including tips about how to continue to support their new skills.

 Most folks see great progress regardless of whether they join us in person for a session or not, but it is a big bonus if you can join at some point during the term.
 Additional weekend or evening sessions can be arranged for an extra fee if you are unable to meet during our regular session times.